tmaczukin/appversion-bundle/README.md

 I am using "git-flow" for development workflow.
 More info about it can be found at https://github.com/nvie/gitflow/.

+Version 1.0.0 was released at 2013-12-21.

-Project is now in beta development mode.
-There are few tasks on todo list before it will be released as 1.0.0 version.
+There are still few tasks on todo list.

 Bundle is released on MIT License.
 Feel free to fork and contribute to this project.